 Simply put, a PRP facial uses your own blood’s platelets and plasma on your face.
-The natural chemicals in your own PRP is slathered onto your face and then micro-needled into the skin during a short procedure.
-Once the plasma is in, it begins to do its work of rejuvenating your entire face, tightening wrinkled areas and smoothing the overall look.
+The natural chemicals in your own PRP are slathered onto your face and then micro-needled into the skin during a short procedure.
+Once the plasma is in, it begins to do its work of rejuvenating your entire face, tightening wrinkled areas, and smoothing the overall look.
 It’s able to do that because PRP’s essential chemical components stimulate collagen growth.

 Some people opt to have just one facial while others undergo a regular series of procedures.
 The more often you have a PRP facial, the longer the results of each treatment will last, which is about three to six months.

 What are the key advantages of PRP facials and why are they so popular?

 - They truly transform the look of your skin in positive ways

 - There’s no chance for an allergic reaction because the plasma comes from your own body

 - Pain and discomfort is minimal and the procedure is short